Home Depot for Light Bulbs

 Rodriguez: You’d agree it’s above this roof line here?

 Stoddard testified about this as well.
 I encourage readers to watch this portion of the trial, and to note the extreme emphasis he gives to certain words.
+It would almost be comical, if it weren’t so deceitful.

 Boring: How do you describe what he’s doing at this point?